mesosphere/dcos-commons/docs/pages/operations-guide.md

       ....
 ```

-All tasks defined in the pod will have access to Secret data.
-If Secret content is changed, relevant pod needs to be restarted, so it can update new content from the Secret store.
+All tasks defined in the pod will have access to secret data.
+If the content of the secret is changed, the relevant pod needs to be restarted so that it can get updated content from the secret store.

 `env-key` or `file` can be left empty.
-The Secret file is a tmpfs file; it disappears when executor exits.
-Secret content is copied securely by Mesos, if referenced in pod definition as shown above.
-You can make a Secret available as an environment variable, as a file within the Sandbox, or you can use both.
+The secret file is a tmpfs file; it disappears when executor exits.
+Secret content is copied securely by Mesos if it referenced in pod definition as shown above.
+You can make a secret available as an environment variable, as a file in the sandbox, or you can use both.

-Please note Secrets are available only in Enterprise DC/OS, not in OSS DC/OS.
+**Note:** Secrets are available only in Enterprise DC/OS, not in OSS DC/OS.

 ### Authorization for Secrets

-The path of a Secret defines which application ids can have access.
-You can think Secret paths as namespaces.
-Applications that are under the same namespace can *only* read the Secret's content.
+The path of a secret defines which application IDs can have access to it.
+You can think of secret paths as namespaces. _Only_ applications that are under the same namespace can read the content of the secret.

-For the example given above,  the Secret with path `secret-app/Secret_Path1` can only be accessed by applications with id `secret-app` or any other id under it.
-Applications with ids `secret-app/instance1` and `secret-app/instance2/type1` can all have access to this Secret.
-On the other hand, `secret-app/instance1/Secret_Path2` can not be accessed by an application with id `secret-app`.
+For the example given above, the secret with path `secret-app/Secret_Path1` can only be accessed by applications with the ID `secret-app` or an ID under it.
+Applications with IDs `secret-app/instance1` and `secret-app/instance2/type1` all have access to this Secret.
+On the other hand, `secret-app/instance1/Secret_Path2` can not be accessed by an application with ID `secret-app` because it is not _under_ the namespace.